pnmocap/NoitomMocapLiveLinkPlugin/Doc/AxisUnrealLiveLinkPlugin Handbook_EN.md

 * Support to receive and process the props (PWR-tracker) motion capture data (refer to our VPS project)
 * Support to drive a skeleton that is not using T-pose based model, such as A-pose based model.
 * Support to receive and process the displacement data from Axis Studio
-* Update Studio Robot in NeuronLinveLinkContent (Notiom sample FBX skeletal mesh and sample Animation Blueprint)
+* Send commands to control Axis Studio

 ## 1.2 Known Issues